morse-rowan/SafeNet/README.md

 ### Test Benchmarks
-- Since the confidence threshold drastically effects the models benchmark performance, we can create a visual plot of the metrics throughout different thresholds to gain better insight.
+- Since the confidence threshold drastically affects the models benchmark performance, we can create a visual plot of the metrics throughout different thresholds to gain better insight.
 <p align="center">
   <img src="imgs/diagrams/Grid-Based Binary Classification Metrics vs. Threshold.png" alt="threshold chart" width="600"/>
 </p>

 - Based on the plot one can decide which threshold suits there needs, or in other words how much risk one is willing to take.
-- For the purpose of further evaluation, I will proceed with a threshold of 0.2 as it has elevated recall with a good prescision tradeoff.
+- For the purpose of further evaluation, I will proceed with a threshold of 0.2 as it has elevated recall with a good precision tradeoff.

 **On Test Data (no TTA,threshold = 0.2)**
 - **Recall** = 0.9651
 - **F1 Score** = 0.7839
 - **Binary Accuracy** = 0.7455

-As far as **latency** goes I have been unable to run inference using SafeNet on any industry grade edge devices, but runnning on my Intel I7 cpu the model was able to run predictions in around 1 second without any pruning or quantization.
+As far as **latency**, I have been unable to run inference using SafeNet on any industry grade edge devices, but running on my Intel I7 cpu the model was able to run predictions in around 1 second without any pruning or quantization.

-### Confusion Matrix of Test Predicitons
+### Confusion Matrix of Test Predictions
 <p align="center">
   <img src="imgs/diagrams/confusionmatrix.png" alt="Confusion Matrix" width="600"/>
 </p>